How to easily fix ‘Unable to Authenticate’ issue in Pokemon Go

-As is the case with any live service game, players have to rely on an internet connection to play reliably.
+As is the case with any live service game, players have to rely on an internet connection to be able to play and enjoy the title.
+Sometimes technical mishaps with connections can prove to be a bit finicky, making for an unstable and frustrating experience.

 One of the most common problems stemming from connection issues is the ‘Unable to Authenticate’ message.
-This guide will give you step-by-step instructions on how to easily fix this error message and get you back outside catching Pokemon.
+Our handy guide will give you step-by-step instructions on how to easily fix this error message and get you back outside flourishing in Pokemon Go.

-As explained earlier, the ‘Unable to Authenticate’ error appears when there’s trouble with one’s internet connection and stability.
+As explained earlier, the ‘Unable to Authenticate’ error appears when there’s trouble with one’s internet connection and stability in Pokemon Go.

 However, the message could also appear as a result of Pokemon Go developer, Niantic.
 Sometimes, Niantic’s servers may temporarily go down, in which case players will simply have to wait until any server issues are resolved.